Bay Model Visitors Center

 The Bay Model and the Bay Model Visitor Center is a research and education facility built and managed by the U.S. Army Corps of Engineers.
 Inside is one of the most fascinating scientific tools you’ll ever see: a working hydraulic model of San Francisco Bay and the Sacramento – San Joaquin River Delta Systems.

 The Bay Model allows scientists, educators and visitors the chance to view the complete bay-delta system not just in 3D on a screen, but in three dimensions in real life, complete with real water and “real” tides and currents.
 It’s over two acres in size, a structure so immense you can’t comprehend it until you see it.
+The building that houses it would be larger than a full city block in many cities.
 Special walkways allow you to walk around in the middle of the model, not just at the edges.

 They have a regular cycle of special events and presentations.
 Tours are available for groups with advanced reservations, and can be tailored to the technical sophistication of the group.
 The Corps of Engineers also makes the Visitor Center available to scientific and educational groups for meetings and seminars under a set of written guidelines.
 For more information on group events call (415) 332-3871.